MBNpro-ir/All-in-one-spotify/README.md

 - If you set the policy to **Unrestricted**, remember to revert it to a safer policy after completing your work.

 ## Problems :
-If spotify shows a black screen, on the taskbar right click on spotify and on the Troubleshooting section click reload.
+If spotify shows a black screen, on the taskbar right click on spotify and on the Troubleshooting section click reload.(This is spicetify bug)

 ![image](https://github.com/user-attachments/assets/6c5ebff9-1d70-4ecc-a68c-277e72fa89bb)